BhattPranj/Human-Activity-Recognition/README.md

 1. Calculation of permutation entropy and complexity for the specified parameters.
 2. Generation of scatter plots: permutation entropy vs complexity, with points colored according to walking and running activities, for signal length = 4096, embedded delay = 1, and embedded dimensions = 3, 4, 5, 6, for all three accelerometer directions.
 3. Generation of scatter plots: permutation entropy vs complexity, with points colored according to climbing up and climbing down activities, for signal length = 4096, embedded delay = 1, and embedded dimensions = 3, 4, 5, 6, for all three accelerometer directions.

-## Submission Format

-1. The solution should be submitted as a Python notebook.
-2. This project is a group effort.
-3. Only one member from each group needs to submit the solution.
-4. The deadline for submission is April 13.

-Feel free to modify this README file to include additional information specific to your project.
-Good luck!